madhavkhoslaa/madhavkhoslaa.github.io/content/posts/Errors.md

 # Returning different types of errors.
 Sometimes you might want to send different types of errors to the function caller in case different errors arise in the execution of the function.
 Here we have two approaches for the following.
 ## Dynamic dispatch approach.
-In this case we can use `dynamic dispatch` on the error type and send different types of errors.
+In this case, we can use `dynamic dispatch` on the error type and send different types of errors.

 ```rust
 fn do_operation(arg: &str) -> Result<String, Box<dyn error::Error>>{